The ultimate charity walk is back!

 Interested in entering as part of a corporate or company team?

-If you’re interested in entering as part of a corporate team with your work place, please download our corporate teams information pack for more details or contact Bernie Critchley on firstname.lastname@example.org or call 020 811 3201.
+Please download our corporate teams information pack for more details or contact Bernie Critchley on email@example.com or call 020 7811 3201.

 ‘Fun, challenging and exhausting… a great experience which really pushed the team to their limits.’

 The Yomp exists to raise vital funds to support soldiers, veterans and their families.
-As such we ask each yomper to commit to try to raise £400 in sponsorship.
+As such we ask each yomper to commit to raising £400 in sponsorship.
 Help us ensure a lifetime of support to those who have given so much.

 Support teams are a vital part of the event and Yompers could not complete the challenge without their help – it is a hugely important role and we want them to feel part of the event.